What is Agile project management? – A complete guide

 Kanban board in ProofHub is quite popular among remote and in-house teams to manage workflows and agile projects – who is supposed to do what, and what is the progress of projects?
 It is good for visualizing stages of tasks and to track progress.

 One can get a clear view of work in progress as the team drags tasks from one stage to the other right on the board.
 It empowers teams to self-manage with a better understanding of workflows.
 When the tasks are moved from one stage to another, assignees of the tasks also get notified.
-Apart from this, one can also add labels and even create a copy of tasks.

 The basic structure of the Kanban board online has three columns: to-do, in progress, and done.